ethereum/consensus-specs/specs/core/0_beacon-chain.md

 We recommend the private key corresponding to `withdrawal_pubkey` be stored in cold storage until a withdrawal is required.

-### `Deposit` logs
+### `Eth1Deposit` logs

-Every deposit, of size between `MIN_DEPOSIT` and `MAX_DEPOSIT`, emits a `Deposit` log for consumption by the beacon chain.
+Every deposit, of size between `MIN_DEPOSIT` and `MAX_DEPOSIT`, emits an `Eth1Deposit` log for consumption by the beacon chain.
 The deposit contract does little validation, pushing most of the validator onboarding logic to the beacon chain.
 In particular, the proof of possession (a BLS12-381 signature) is not verified by the deposit contract.

 ### `ChainStart` log